 The previous subsection studied a case where the options differ in the marginal distributions of their values.
 Options may also differ in other features of the joint distribution of their values.
 For example, the values of two options may be more highly correlated with each other than they are with a third option.
 In the extreme, two options might be exact duplicates.
 The multinomial logit has well known difficulties when some options are similar or duplicates.
 These difficulties were illustrated in the introduction with Debreu's bus paradox.
 Debreu's logic was that duplicating an option does not fundamentally change the choice facing the DM and so should not have a substantial impact on the choice probabilities.
-In this section, we begin by showing that the rationally inattentive DM treats duplicate options as a single option.
-We then extend this idea in section 5.3 to consider a case where two options are similar, but not exact duplicates.
+In this section, we begin by showing that the rationally inattentive DM treats duplicate options are similar, but not exact duplicates.